NeuralClassifier/mini-language-model/self_attention/README.md

 - **Keys (K):** "Alice", "met", "Bob", "at", "the", "cafe"

 ### Vector Representations
-Again, lets just assume that every word is made as a simple vector after being processed by the language model:
+Lets just assume that every word is made as a simple vector after being processed by the language model:

 | Word  | Vector (Q or K)     |
 |--------|------------------|